-At Regions, we recognize that an inclusive workforce is essential to achieving and maintaining a thriving company.
-We seek to recruit, develop, and retain the most talented people from an inclusive candidate pool and believe that we all benefit from the creativity, varied perspectives, innovation, and energy that arises out of our diverse workforce.
-We create and deliver learning and development solutions that drive inclusion and engagement and are aligned with Human Resources' mission to develop talent and Regions' corporate strategy to effectively and efficiently build the best team.
+At Regions, we recognize that a diverse, equitable and inclusive workforce is essential to achieving and maintaining a thriving company.
+We seek to recruit, develop, and retain the most talented people from a diverse candidate pool and believe that we all benefit from the creativity, varied perspectives, innovation, and energy that arises out of our diverse workforce.
+We create and deliver learning and development solutions that drive inclusion and engagement and are aligned with Human Resources' mission to develop diverse talent and Regions' corporate strategy to effectively and efficiently build the best team.
 To reinforce this, Regions has several talent management and associate development programs.
 Regions does not want to simply provide jobs: we are one team, focused on investing in the careers, lives, and well-being of our fellow associates.